HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 Overview
 ========

-This document summarizes the SynapseAI® Software PyTorch supported operators for Habana® Gaudi®.
+This document provides an overview of PyTorch-supported operators for the Intel® Gaudi® AI accelerator.
 Note that the operators listed below support only selected variants and limited optional parameters for Gaudi.

 For details on Fused Ops, see :ref:`custom_operators`.